Recommended hardware for Configuration Manager

-The following recommendations are guidelines to help you scale your System Center Configuration Manager environment to support more than a very basic deployment of sites, site systems, and clients.
-They are not intended to cover all possible site and hierarchy configurations.
+The following recommendations are guidelines to help you scale your Configuration Manager environment to support more than a very basic deployment of sites, site systems, and clients.
+They aren't intended to cover all possible site and hierarchy configurations.

-Use the information in the following sections as a guide to help you plan for hardware that can meet the processing loads for clients and sites that use the available Configuration Manager features with the default configurations.
+Use the information in the following sections as a guide to help you plan for hardware.
+Make sure your hardware can meet the processing loads for clients and sites that use the available Configuration Manager features.

-This section provides recommended hardware configurations for Configuration Manager site systems for deployments that support the maximum number of clients and use most or all Configuration Manager features.
-Deployments that support less than the maximum number of clients and don't use all available features might require fewer computer resources.
-In general, the key factors that limit performance of the overall system include the following, in order:
+This section provides recommended hardware configurations for Configuration Manager site systems.
+Use these recommendations to support the maximum number of clients and use most or all Configuration Manager features.
+If your environment supports less than the maximum number of clients, and doesn't use all available features, it might require less resources.
+In general, the following key factors limit performance of the overall system:

 Disk I/O performance